alexcorre/git-blame/README.md

 If this option is selected, the `git blame` command will be run with `-w` option.

+### Show First Names

+If this option is selected, only the first word of the author's name will be displayed.
+(If both Show First Names and Show Last Names are enabled, the entire author name will be displayed, regardless of whether it contains only two name parts).

-### Show Only Last Names
+### Show Last Names

 If this option is selected, only the last word of the author's name will be displayed.
+(If both Show First Names and Show Last Names are enabled, the entire author name will be displayed, regardless of whether it contains only two name parts).

 ### Date Format String